8. Heredity and external factors

 The tendency to develop adult-onset diabetes is also genetically determined: the family connection is even more evident than it is for juvenile diabetes.
 Not all of the deviating gene-variants that are responsible for the development of diabetes type 2 are known as yet, but 40 have been identified (5).
 How fast or rather how slow the symptoms of the disease will develop and at which age the disorder becomes manifest will mainly depend upon the number and the type of gene-variants that are present in the DNA.
 Thus the TCF7L2-gene (TransCription Factor 7 Like 2) is of great influence (6).
 The relative significance of the other 39 mutants is yet to be cleared up.
 The risk of developing the disorder later on for the children if one or both parents have adult-onset diabetes, is not yet known (2).

 The risk of developing type 2 diabetes is found to be considerably higher for Hindustani, but also for Moroccan and Turkish people, compared to autochthonous Dutch inhabitants (5).
 Whether more or other gene-variants play a role in these ethnic differences is not known.
 Sufficient DNA research is still lacking.
 In comparing genetic predispositions of people from various population groups, differences in nutrition, physical exercise, smoking and stress must also be considered because these factors vary considerably between groups.
 And exactly these external factors may trigger the hereditary predisposition for T2D to become manifest.
 So type 2 diabetes is also a multi-factor hereditary disease.
-The same applies here: adult-onset diabetes does not develop if the deviating genes in the DNA are absent; irrespective if you belong to an ethnic risk group and irrespective of overweight, high blood pressure, lack of exercise and smoking habits.
+The same applies here: adult-onset diabetes does not develop if the deviating genes in the DNA are completely absent, irrespective if you belong to an ethnic risk group and irrespective of overweight, high blood pressure, lack of exercise and smoking habits.
 Conversely, people who do have all of the bad variants in their DNA can postpone the development of diabetes by leading a healthy life.
 Nevertheless, it is nearly inevitable that they eventually develop adult-onset diabetes.

 MODY is the third type of diabetes that is genetically determined.
 It is distinguished from diabetes type 1 and 2 by its alternate pattern of inheritance: the genetic profile in MODY contains only one single deviating gene.
 That gene is dominant but it isn’t always about the same variant: at least 10 different gene-variants can single-handedly cause type 3 diabetes (1).
 In Europe MODY3 is the most common type.
-It depends on a mutation in the gene HNF1A (Hepatocyte Nuclear Factor 1 homeobox A) on chromosome 12 (7) and it causes a serious course of the illness.
+It depends on a mutation in the gene HNF1A (Hepatocyte Nuclear Factor 1 homeobox A) and it causes a serious course of the illness (7).
 On the other hand, MODY2 is a mild form of type 3 diabetes (1).
 It is caused by a hereditary variant in the glucokinase-gene (8).
 Therefore, DNA-research is required for the differential diagnosis of MODY types 1-10.
 And with that, the distinction between MODY and juvenile or adult-onset diabetes will become evident as well.
 Because each causing gene is dominant, half of the children of a parent with type 3 diabetes will develop the same disorder.

 1. Juvenile diabetes is a hereditary disorder that is induced by external factors; but type 1 diabetes will not develop if none of the deviating gene-variants are present in the DNA.